 A Word on Websites That Offer Remote, Unmoderated User Testing …

-- What are you thinking now?
+What are you thinking now?

-- What made you do that?
+What made you do that?

-- What are you looking at?
+What are you looking at?

-- What are you doing now?
+What are you doing now?

 - Q&A – In-person testing allows for questions and answers from both parties.
 I’ve also found that simply being in the same room and periodically saying “OK” and “That’s very helpful” cause the user to think out loud much more than they otherwise might in an unmoderated environment sitting at home.

-- Time – Testers for sites like UserTesting.com have an incentive to spend as little time as possible doing a test.
-This causes them to not care as much and simply fly through the process.
-I should know – I used to be one!
-Thus, tests from these sites are usually only about 15 minutes long.
+- Time – Testers for sites such as UserTesting.com have the incentive to spend as little time as possible doing a test.
+This could prevent them from caring as much and flying through the process.
+Tests on these sites are usually only about 15 minutes long.